 My MLIS Capping Exercise: Canadian Archival Legislation: A World of Diversity (2000).

-Note that this paper no longer accurately reflects the current state of legislation in most jurisdictions.
+Note that this paper no longer accurately reflects the current state of the law in most jurisdictions.
 It is not being updated or revised.

-I am very interested in the role of libraries (especially law libraries) in providing public access to legal information.
+I am very interested in the role of libraries (and especially law libraries) in providing public access to legal information.
 I completed a major research project on this topic: Self-Represented Litigants and the University of Alberta Law Library (2000).

 My analysis of Copyright and Digitial Libraries (2000).

-A few of the Genealogy-related articles I have written:
+Some of the Genealogy-related articles that I have written:

 Some of my favourite websites: